FAQAll of your frequently asked questions are answered here

 You can contact the Future Sounds office a number of ways.
-You can do this through the availability and quote link at the top of the page or by clicking contact us link above.
+You can do this through the availability and quote link at the top of the page or by clicking the email in the header.
 You may call the office between 9 AM and 5 PM CST for verbal inquires and immediate assistance regarding availability.
 Our office number is (210) 945-9601.
-We can connect for an audio or video conference on Skype or FaceTime if that is a preferred method to communicate.
+We can connect for an audio or video conference if that is a preferred method to communicate.

 Yes.
 We are more than happy to meet and discuss your needs and our services with you in person.

 We can schedule a general meeting when a time is convenient for you during the week or on the weekend.
 Meetings that require the need to set up a contract or listen to music selections should occur at our home office.
 Meetings scheduled to talk about our service or format guide can be done just about anywhere.
 If we need to discuss information on the website, meeting at the home office is preferred or where WiFi is available.

 No, but we offer samples of audio clips on our Disc Jockey page.
 You can also view photos and videos on our Pinterest site or YouTube site linked at the top of the page.
 We would also gladly offer to schedule a time that you could visit a reception and see one of us in action.
 It is important to remember that each reception atmosphere is different and music from event to event can differ greatly as well.
 The personality that you may see and the music that you may hear, may not necessary be the appropriate style for your reception.
 We customize each event with a reception format guide.
 More information on the format guide can be viewed on this website.